MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

 - **Set up an Azure Subscription:** If you don't already have an Azure subscription, create one by following the instructions on this page or visit [https://azure.microsoft.com/free](https://azure.microsoft.com/free) to sign up for a free.

 - **Set up an Azure DevOps organization:** If you don't already have an Azure DevOps organization that you can use for the labs, create one by following the instructions on this page, or at [Create an organization or project collection](https://learn.microsoft.com/azure/devops/organizations/accounts/create-organization).

+- [Git for Windows download page](https://gitforwindows.org/).
+This will be installed as part of prerequisites for this lab.

+- [Visual Studio Code](https://code.visualstudio.com/).
+This will be installed as part of prerequisites for this lab.

 ## Instructions to create an Azure DevOps Organization (you only have to do this once)